-If you come from other database systems such as MySQL, PostgreSQL, etc., you notice that they use static typing.
-It means when you declare a column with a specific data type, that column can store only data with declared data type.
+If you come from other database systems such as MySQL and PostgreSQL, you notice that they use static typing.
+It means when you declare a column with a specific data type, that column can store only data with the declared data type.

 Different from other database systems, SQLite uses dynamic type system.
 For example, the value stored in a column determines its data type, not the column’s data type.

 In addition, you don’t have to declare a specific data type for a column when you create a table.
-In case you declare a column with the integer data type, you can store any kind of data types such as text, blob, etc., SQLite will not complain about this.
+In case you declare a column with the integer data type, you can store any kind of data types such as text and BLOB, SQLite will not complain about this.

 SQLite provides five primitive data types which referred to as storage classes.